Simmons: I have no idea. I can't find the volume on this monitor. And without any sound, it just looks like a bunch of helmets bobbing up and down.

 - Very much in play in WWF No Mercy and WWF Wrestlemania 2000 during cutscenes where wrestlers are cutting promos with speech bubbles, as there are no facial animations.

-- Gothic allows one to make your character actually move their mouth and do gestures while doing it, but it's quite complicated*, so the lazy machinima authors just bob heads.
+- Gothic allows one to make your character actually move their mouth and do gestures while doing it, but it's quite complicated (typically requiring you to spawn an invisible NPC and have the character talk to them), so the lazy machinima authors just bob heads.

 - The old BIONICLE animations combined this with Noisy Robots.